sourishg/turntable_controller/README.md

 (env) $ pip install numpy matplotlib pybullet tensorflow-gpu keras cvxpy==0.4.11
 ```

+Use Python 2.7.
+The code is not tested for Python 3.

 ## Collect Dataset

 Example datasets are provided in `data/`.
 Data can also be collected by running: